Antari-yan/Introduction-Container/README.md

         # The mode is important for a Docker Swarm setup.
         # "ingress" mode (default) means the port is exposed on one host and Docker Swarm uses loadbalancing
         # "host" mode publishes the port on all nodes
-    volumes:  # A list of volume mounts simliar to "docker run"
+    volumes:  # A list of volume mounts similar to "docker run"
       - source: ./data
         target: /usr/share/nginx/html
         type: bind